DARSHANSV15/MarvelTasks-Level2/README.md

 The objective of this task is to learn the basics of the programming language **JavaScript**.

 JavaScript is a versatile programming language primarily used for web development.
-Its specialty lies in its ability to interact with HTML and CSS to create dynamic and interactive web pages.
-Here are some of its key features and uniqueness:

-1. *Client-Side Scripting*

-2. *Event-Driven*

-3. *Asynchronous Programming*

-4. *Dynamic Typing*

-5. *Prototype-based Inheritance*
+Some of its key features and uniqueness are: *Client-Side Scripting*, *Event-Driven*, *Asynchronous Programming*, *Dynamic Typing*, *Prototype-based Inheritance* etc.

 Important topics in JavaScript include:

-1. *Basic Syntax and Data Types:* Understanding variables, operators, data types like strings, numbers, arrays, objects, and basic control flow structures like if statements and loops.
+1. Variables, operators, data types like strings, numbers, arrays, objects, and basic control flow structures like if statements and loops.

-2. *Functions:* Learning about function declarations, expressions, anonymous functions, arrow functions, and function scope.
+2. Functions, function declarations, expressions, anonymous functions, arrow functions, and function scope.

-3. *DOM Manipulation:* Interacting with the Document Object Model (DOM) to dynamically change HTML and CSS, handling events, and updating page content.
+3. DOM Manipulation, Interacting with the Document Object Model (DOM) to dynamically change HTML and CSS, handling events, and updating page content.

-4. *ES6+ Features:* Exploring new features introduced in (ES6) and later versions, such as let and const, arrow functions, classes, destructuring, spread/rest operators, and modules.
+4. New features introduced in (ES6) and later versions, such as let and const, arrow functions, classes, destructuring, spread/rest operators, and modules.

-5. *Error Handling:* Handling errors gracefully using try-catch blocks and understanding common JavaScript errors.
+5. Handling errors gracefully using try-catch blocks and understanding common JavaScript errors.

 ### Hands-on experience >>>>